 On top of the metric backbone, we add $E_{sm}$ edges to tune its relative size $\tau^m$ compared to the total size of the constructed network.
 If $E=E_m +E_{sm}$ denotes the total number of edges in the constructed network, the relative size fulfills $E_m = \tau^m E$.
 Therefore, to fix a specific value $\tau^m$, the number of semi-metric edges to be added is:

-These $E_{sm}$ edges are chosen randomly within the set of edges not present in the metric backbone {\bf B}.
-Note that $\tau^m \in \left[\frac{2E_m}{N(N-1)},1\right]$, where the lower bound corresponds to including all missing semi-metric edges to obtain a fully-connected network.
+These $E_{sm}$ edges are chosen randomly within the set of edges not present in the metric backbone {\bf B}. \rev{We choose them randomly as this is an agnostic way of constructing simple synthetic networks to unveil the limitations of the metric backbone.} Note that $\tau^m \in \left[\frac{2E_m}{N(N-1)},1\right]$, where the lower bound corresponds to including all missing semi-metric edges to obtain a fully-connected network.

 Once we fix the relative size of the backbone, we move to tuning the distortion of the semi-metric edges in the network.
 To do so, for each added edge, we sample its semi-metric distortion value $s_{ij}^m$ from the target distribution $P(s^m)$ and assign the individual distance $d_{ij}$ of the new link following Eq.~(\ref{eq:s}).
 Therefore,